rhernaus/phaeton/README.md

 ## Status

 🚧 **Work in Progress**: This is a rewrite of the Python [victron-alfen-charger](https://github.com/your-org/victron-alfen-charger) project in Rust.
-Currently in Phase 1 (Foundation) of development.
+Currently in Phase 2 (Core communication & control) – polling, initial MANUAL/AUTO/SCHEDULED control logic, persistence, and D‑Bus metrics (stub) are implemented.
+CI builds and cross-compiles are configured.

 ## Quick Start